You may wish to see an introductory page with a map first.

 In 1188 Saladin, the conqueror of Jerusalem, made an attempt to seize Marqab and Krak des Chevaliers, but the Knights Hospitallers managed to defend both castles; the great Muslim commander consoled himself by seizing Saone.
 In 1271 Mameluke Sultan Baibars conquered Krak des Chevaliers, but admitted defeat in front of the walls of Marqab.

 In 1285 Sultan Qulawan at the head of a large army and with specially built war engines laid siege to Marqab; the first assault on the tower where the walls converged was repelled; Qulawan then invited a delegation of knights to come and see the damage his sappers had done to the fortifications; they understood they had no real hope to keep the place and in return of safe conduct to Tortosa they surrendered it.
-Qulawan established a Mameluke garrison in Marqab which he used as a basis for the final attack on Tripoli, which fell in 1289 and was razed to the ground.
+Qulawan established a Mameluke garrison in Marqab which he used as a basis for the final attack on Tripoli, which fell in 1289.